If you’re like a lot of people, you might be feeling overwhelmed by all of the confusing and often contradictory information about coronavirus.

 Those who receive any of the above benefits, have dependent children, and use Direct Express debit cards:

-Must answer all of the required questions if they are claiming children under the age of 17, but do not have to fill out the section on bank account information.
+Must answer all of the required questions at the IRS’s Non-Filers website if they are claiming children under the age of 17, but do not have to fill out the section on bank account information.

 I Was Contacted and Told I Needed to Give Medicare Info to Get Benefits — Is This True?